2025 Western Illinois Leathernecks football team

-The 2025 Western Illinois Leathernecks football team represents Western Illinois University as a member of the OVC–Big South Football Association during the 2025 NCAA Division I FCS football season.
-Led by second-year head coach Joe Davis, the Leathernecks play home games at Hanson Field in Macomb, Illinois.
+The 2025 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Big South–OVC Football Association during the 2025 NCAA Division I FCS football season.
+Led by second-year head coach Joe Davis the Leathernecks compiled an overall record of 4–8 with a mark of 3–5 in conference play, tying for sixth place in the Big South–OVC.